kaihayden/KaiTorch/README.md

 ![trace](./imgs/trace.png)

 ## Cooling Recommended
-this is how hot my laptop training the models in the last 3 notebooks (seriously)
+this is how hot my laptop got training the models in the last 3 notebooks (seriously)

 ![fridge](./imgs/fridge.png)